mlangstrof/mlangstrof.github.io/content/en/technology/email-101/email-101.md

 - **use brackets with qualifiers** in subject line like \[Urgent\], \[Info\], \[Action Required\], \[Signature required\], \[Decision required\] or \[Request for Information\].
 This makes it easier for the receiver to categorize your mail when skimming the subject
 - Use the **"Bottom Line Up Front"** (BLUF) approach:
-  - *Subject Line*: Clearly indicate the purpose of the email, such as "Action Required: Approve Project Proposal by Nov 20."
+  - *Subject Line:* Clearly indicate the purpose of the email, such as "Action Required: Approve Project Proposal by Nov 20."
-  - *Opening Sentence*: Begin with the main point or required action.
+  - *Opening Sentence:* Begin with the main point or required action.
 For example, "Please review and approve the attached project proposal by November 20."
-  - *Supporting Details*: Follow with necessary context or background information to support the main point.
+  - *Supporting Details:* Follow with necessary context or background information to support the main point.
   - Make sure to answer the *five W’s*: who, what, where, when, and why
 - use **importance** tag: Most email client support sending an email with "high importance", which makes the message pop out and can be used when creating rules in the email client.
 - use **sensitivity** labels: If your organization has introduced sensitivity labels, always make use of them to ensure data is classified and protected accordingly